Curriculum Development: Types, Principles & Process

 If curriculum is the answer to ‘What’ the students might learn, curriculum development is the plan that helps achieve that outcome.

-At a basic level, the curriculum development process involves deciding what the students might learn at each stage.
+At a basic level, the meaning of curriculum development is the process that involves deciding what the students might learn at each stage.
 Many factors, such as age and brain development, appropriate skill development, cultural factors, school mission, etc., play a crucial role in this process.

 Elements of Curriculum Development